Biggy54321/libthreads-C/README.md

 * This function causes the calling thread to wait for the specified target thread **thread** to finish its execution.
 * The return status of the target thread is fetched and stored at the location pointed by the argument **ret**.
 * It is a blocking call and will return only after the target thread finishes.
+* Any thread can join with any other thread.
 * On success returns **THREAD_SUCCESS**.
 * On failure returns **THREAD_FAIL** and sets **thread_errno** to: